 Meet Fake Frank

-DAN AVEDIS MASOTTI (Vocals/Rhythm Guitar) currently studies Applied Mathematics and Computer Science at Brown University, but is most interested in leveraging technology to create an ethical music industry.
+DAN AVEDIS MASOTTI (Vocals/Rhythm Guitar) currently studies Applied Mathematics and Computer Science at Brown University, and is most interested in leveraging technology to create an ethical music industry.
 As a songwriter, he strives to make music that is meaningful.
-As a performer, Dan also strives to communicate with audiences, tackling subjects such as mental health, social justice, and LGBTQ+ issues.
-Notable influences include Charles Mingus, David Bowie, and Kurt Cobain (Nirvana).
+Notable influences include Charles Mingus, David Bowie, and Eddie Vedder.

 HARRISON KRAVIS (Drums/Percussion) is a trained jazz and classical drummer, and has performed professionally in the greater NYC area since he was 12.
-Notable influences include Buddy Rich, Neil Peart (Rush), and Chad Smith (The Red Hot Chili Peppers).
+Notable influences include Buddy Rich, Neil Peart, and Chad Smith.

 JEREMY KAPLAN (Bass/Keyboard) is a multi-instrumentalist currently studying at Berklee College of Music.
 At age 12, Jeremy worked as a side man in community theater pit bands.
 Eventually, he became music director for entire productions.
 In August 2017, Billy Joel awarded Jeremy a scholarship (Billy Joel Foundation Scholarship) to further his studies in music at Berklee.
 Notable influences include Bill Evans, Oscar Peterson, and Frank Zappa.

 JONATHAN CHERNACK (Lead Guitar) is a trained jazz guitarist, but his percussive, latin-influenced melodies introduce a quirky, heavy edge to Fake Frank.
-Notable influences include Thelonious Monk, Carlos Santana (Santana), and Nels Cline (Wilco).
+Notable influences include Thelonious Monk, Carlos Santana, and Nels Cline.